wp-plugins/woocommerce-pdf-invoices/readme.txt

 === Plugin Name ===
 Contributors: Bas Elbers
 Donate link:
-Tags: wooCommerce pdf invoices, invoice, generate, pdf, wooCommerce, attachment, customer invoice, completed order, attach, automatic
+Tags: woocommerce pdf invoices, invoice, generate, pdf, woocommerce, attachment, email, completed order, customer invoice, processing order, attach, automatic
 Requires at least: 3.5
-Tested up to: 3.7.1
+Tested up to: 3.8
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Simple plugin to generate a PDF invoice based upon the customers order and automatically attaches it to the customer invoice email.

 == Description ==
-This plugin simply generates a PDF Invoice based upon the customers order and automatically attaches it to the customer invoice email.
+This plugin simply generates a PDF Invoice based upon the customers order and automatically attaches it to the email type of your choice.
 Download the WooCommerce PDF Invoices plugin now!
 The plugin adds a new settings page as a submenu within the WooCommerce main menu and gives the option to customize your invoice by adding a company logo, company address, additional company information, refunds policies, conditions etc. and more!